pedestrian lane scenery

 What is LiDAR used for?

-Since its development, the uses for LiDAR technology have expanded beyond its original intent and is now utilized throughout an extensive range of industries and companies.
+Since its development, LiDAR technology has expanded its case use beyond its original intent.
+Experts now utilize it throughout an extensive range of industries and companies.
 It has found uses in everything from oceanography, agriculture, transportation, and even in some of the newest versions of iPhones.

 Industries using LiDAR